Best daily deals

 Codecs encode and decode audio data.

 Bluetooth codecs encode and decode audio data from your device to your ears, and different codecs do that with different transfer rates, which is how much data is transferred per second.
 Also relevant is the sample rate of your music, the amount of data in an audio file per second, and bit-depth, or how much data is encoded in each sample.
-Higher transfer rates equate to better quality audio, as long as your audio files are higher quality too.
+Higher transfer rates equate to better-quality audio, as long as your audio files are also higher-quality.

 The baseline of audio codecs is the SBC codec, which is perfectly fine for most use cases.
 Other codecs include AAC, another compressed lossy codec, and higher-quality codecs like aptX and LDAC.
 For more information on Bluetooth codecs, check out our article about understanding Bluetooth codecs.